OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform-module-prep.md

 ![Modules preparation step in progress (Service Center)](images/module-preparation-progress-sc.png)

-To see the details of the modules preparation step, click the link **Click here for more details** on the blue banner, or the link **More details** on the sidebar:
+To see the details of the modules preparation step, click the link **Click here to learn more** on the blue banner, or the link **More details** on the sidebar:

 ![Modules preparation step progress details (Service Center)](images/module-preparation-detail-sc.png)